feldman4/skittle-sheets/README.md

 ## Private Google Sheets

-Share your Google Sheets document with the service account generated above (read-only is fine).
+Share your Google Sheets document with the service account generated in installation (read-only is fine).
 Then run:

 ```bash
 skittle export "<spreadsheet>/<worksheet>"